 We understand there may be questions about when the Sabbath day begins; besides the biblical references we have, and the Jewish traditions for the day, many countries call the actual day of Saturday the “Sabbath”.
 Starting in Genesis 1:5 it tells us God’s beginning of the day starts when the sun goes down as it says, “There was evening and there was morning.”
 Evening came first.
 Just as God has always used the Jewish people to give the world the Bible, they also have the understanding of how to keep the appointed feasts and when to celebrate them.
 If you would like more information on this subject here is a video from Rabbi Richman or a book called From Sabbath to Sabbath by Daniel Lancaster.

 For the purpose of this 30-day journey we want to give you some information to help you start a journey, and provide a few resources for you to dig deeper to find out more information about the appointed feasts.
-This is intended to be a high-level overview of the appointed feasts that are listed in Leviticus 23.
-In verse 1 it says
+In Leviticus 23 verse 1 it says:

 “These are the appointed feasts of the Lord that you shall proclaim as holy convocations; they are my appointed feasts.”